frederic-perez/AmE-dictionary/data/idioms.md

 __speak of the devil__ _v_ :dart: Mention someone’s name who just then appears.
 __speak volumes__ :two: To reveal or indicate a great deal about someone or something. _How you react to challenges speaks volumes about your character._
 __spell it out__ For example, “let me spell it out for you,” is another way to say “let me make it very clear and easy to understand.”
+__spill the beans__ To reveal something that was meant to be a secret. _We had everything organized for Bruce’s surprise party, but Kate accidentally spilled the beans to him at work._
 __spin one’s wheels__ :three: Expend effort with no result, as in _We’re just spinning our wheels here while management tries to make up its mind._ This idiom, with its image of a vehicle in snow or sand that spins its wheels but cannot move, dates from the mid-1900s. _Feel like you’ve been spinning your wheels in your job search?_ _It’s way too easy for this mentality to lead to spinning your wheels on something that’s not working._
 __split hairs__ :two: Argue or worry about small details.
 __spot on__ _informal_ :five: (spot-on) Exactly right; perfectly accurate.
 Often hyphenated when used before a noun.